California DOJ Destroys The 2nd At The 9th Circuit In Nguyen v Bonta

 Frequently Asked Questions

-What is California's main legal argument in Nguyen v.
-Bonta regarding the Second Amendment?
+What is the core legal argument California is making in the Nguyen v.
+Bonta case regarding the Second Amendment?

-California's core argument is that the Second Amendment text only protects the right to 'keep and bear' arms, not the right to 'acquire' them.
-They contend that since 'acquire' is not explicitly mentioned, it is not a constitutionally protected right, aiming to bypass historical analysis.
+California's central argument is that the Second Amendment only protects the rights to 'keep and bear' arms, not the right to 'acquire' them.
+They contend that since 'acquire' is not explicitly mentioned in the amendment's text, it is not a constitutionally protected right, attempting to bypass established legal precedent.

 Related News